-There were many unique requirements for this installation as the Flair luminaires were delivered off-site and fitted to the roof cassettes where they were being manufactured.
+There were many unique requirements for this installation.
+The Flair luminaires were delivered off-site and fitted to the roof cassettes where they were being manufactured.
 These cassettes were then transported to site and installed by crane.

 With the concourse area larger than the football pitch at Wembley, a luminaire was required which produced a good output but was small enough to be in keeping with the architectural ceiling design.
 The Terminus was the ideal choice with over 1000 installed.